 The Benefit Bank assists in filing state, federal and amended federal income taxes.
 The bank assists in applying for the following: food stamps, Child Health Insurance program (CHIP), Low Income Energy Assistance Program (LIHEAP), and Prescription Drug Assistance (PACE).

-Benefit Bank services are available February through April.
-For more information, please email Tanisha Clanton at [email protected].
+Benefit Bank services are available all year round.
+For more information, please email Tanisha Clanton at email@example.com.

-The Honickman UnderGraduate Support program for Adults (HUGS) supports students from application to graduation.
-Working with a HUGS coordinator, the student is led step-by-step through the college preparation and enrollment process.
+The Honickman Adult College Access Program (ACAP) supports adults from application to graduation.
+Working with a ACAP coordinator, the participant is led step-by-step through the college preparation and enrollment process.
 Participants receive assistance with goal setting, school selection, loan defaults, the application process, financial aid, scholarships, placement exams, class selection/registration, and study skills.

-If you or someone you know is interested in HUGS, email [email protected].
+If you or someone you know is interested in ACAP, email firstname.lastname@example.org.